Contingent convertible bond: Credit Suisse AT1s

-When the acquisition of Credit Suisse by UBS was announced on 19 March 2023, Swiss regulator FINMA stated that CHF16 billion ($17 billion) of Credit Suisse additional tier one (AT1) bonds would be written down to zero.
+When the acquisition of Credit Suisse by UBS was announced on 19 March 2023, the Swiss Financial Market Supervisory Authority stated that of Credit Suisse Additional Tier 1 (AT1) bonds would be written down to zero.
 Only AT1 bonds issued by the two Swiss banks allow for such in their terms; most such securities have more protections.
 The Single Resolution Board, the European Banking Authority, and the ECB Banking Supervision to release a joint statement confirming that, under the EU resolution framework, AT1 instruments cannot be written down before the full use of CET instruments to absorb losses.
 An expert from Swiss Lindemannlaw firm representing individuals and legal entities who suffered damages from writing down of the Credit Suisse AT1 bonds, indicated they have a 5-year term (until 2028) to initiate arbitration proceedings due to the provisions of the Swiss expropriation law.
+On 14 October 2025, the Federal Administrative Court of Switzerland ruled that the write-off of AT1 bonds was unlawful.